-Apart from the long-term program, the Group has a bonus program covering all employees in which any payment is made the year after the vesting period.
+Apart from the long-term programs, the Group has a bonus program covering all employees, including the company's senior executives, in which any payment is made the year after the vesting period.
 At the close of each reporting period the company evaluates the debt including provision for social security contributions.
 The debt corresponding to the incremental amount at the close of each reporting period is recognized in the income statement.